openradx/radis-client/README.md

 ### Prerequisites

 - Generate an API token in your RADIS profile.
-- Make sure to have the permissions to access the RADIS API.
+- Make sure you have the permissions to access the RADIS API.
 - Also make sure you have the permissions for the resources you like to access.

 ### Code